-Sessions are a group interactions one visitor has with a website.
+Sessions are a group of interactions one visitor has with a website.
 They include pageviews and other events.
-One session will last for up to 30-minutes, without any additional activity.
+By default, one session in GA4 will last for up to 30-minutes, without any additional activity.

 Sessions are a very straightforward aspect of analytics.
 But they can be difficult to understand.
 People often assume Google Analytics records more than it does.

 Google Analytics has vast capabilities.
 But, if you don't set your analytics up to record user interaction, you only get the base levels of measurement.
 Therefore, it is good to understand the meaning and usage of the 10 built-in session metrics in GA4.